MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 #### 3. Using *rgba()* for the parent element

-This is another way to get the expected result.
+Let's try another way to get the expected result.
 And, it is the most simple one.

-All you need to do is just remove the `opacity: 0.3` from `#box` and change its `background-color` as `rgba()` color and set your opacity as the fourth value there.
+All you need to do is, remove the `opacity: 0.3` from `#box` and change its `background-color` as `rgba()` colors and set your opacity as the fourth value there.

 ```css